rk85097/AeroScope/README.md

 7. Press **RESET** after flashing.

-The screen should boot into AeroScope.
+The screen should boot into Desktop Airspace.

 ## First Setup